Interconnectivity¶

 participating package.

-Please refer to our developer’s documentation for more details the actual spike exchange process.
+Please refer to our developer’s documentation for more details on the actual spike exchange process.
 Due to the way MPI defines intercommunicators, the exchange is the same as with intracommunicators.

 Control Plane and Epochs¶

-Before initiating the actual simulation, Arbor sets the epoch
+Before initiating the actual simulation, Arbor sets the epoch length to half

 the minimal delay in the global network.
 The minimal delay can be queried using

-and the epoch length is given by
+simulation::min_delay and the epoch length is given by

-.
+simulation::max_epoch_length.
 The final epoch is optionally shorter, if the

-is given a value for T
+call to simulation::run(T, dt) is given a value for T that is not an

 integer multiple of the epoch length.

-- Before the start of each
+Before the start of each epoch, a control message must be exchanged between

-, a control message must be exchanged between Arbor and the coupled simulation.
-The control message is transferred by use
+Arbor and the coupled simulation.
+The control message is transferred by using

-on a byte buffer of lengthARB_REMOTE_MESSAGE_LENGTH
+MPI_Allreduce(6) with operation MPI_SUMM on a byte buffer of length

-on both sides of the intercommunicator writes a payload comprising
+intercommunicator writes a payload comprising

 A single byte magic number